main-branch/chezroot/README.md

 ### Configuration File

-The path to the configuration file passed to `chezmoi` is determined by the profile.
+The path to the configuration file passed to `chezmoi` is determined by the profile and loaded from `$HOME/.config/chezroot/$PROFILE/`.

-The configuration file is loaded from the directory `$HOME/.config/chezroot/$PROFILE/`.
-The configuration file is named `config.$FORMAT` where format (following the same guidelines as `chezmoi`) is one of `json`, `jsonc`, `toml`, or `yaml`.
+Because `chezroot` must pass an explicit file path to `chezmoi` (using the `--config` flag internally), it automatically discovers the correct configuration file by searching that directory for `config.toml`, `config.json`, `config.yaml`, or `config.jsonc`.

-The user can not change the path to the configuration file.
-Use of the `chezmoi` command line options `-c`, `--config`, and `--config-format` are not allowed.
+For this reason, the user cannot specify their own path.
+Use of the chezmoi command line options `-c`, `--config`, and `--config-format` are **not allowed**.

+To prevent ambiguity, it is an error to have more than one configuration file in a single profile directory.
+If `chezroot` finds both `config.toml` and `config.yaml`, for example, it will abort and report an error.

 ### Source Directory